-The Board of Regents will confer upon those who complete the Senior Year and pass an examination upon the studies of the same equal to seventy-five per cent. of the questions asked, a Normal

-Diploma, with the title of Normal Graduate.
+The Board of Regents will confer upon those who complete the Senior Year and pass an examination upon the studies of the same equal to seventy-five per cent. of the questions asked, a Normal Diploma, with the title of Normal Graduate.

 Diplomas are now equal to number one certificate anywhere in the State when the holder has taught three years under a number one county certificate.
-The Legislature has enacted that there shall be a State Board of Examiners, which may issue two classes of certificates: First-class for twelve years, second-class for six years.
-"The second-class certificates shall be issued upon application, without examination, to the graduates of the State Normal School and its branches, and of the State University, when such graduates shall have presented to the board satisfactory evidence that they have taught successfully three years in the State under a number one county certificate, two of which said three years shall immediately precede the application for such certificate."
+The Legislature has enacted that there shall be a State Board of Examiners, which may issue two classes of certificates.
+First-class for twelve years, second-class for six years "The second-class certificates shall be issued upon application, without examination, to the graduates of the State Normal School and its branches, and of the State University, when such graduates shall have presented to the board satisfactory evidence that they have taught successfully three years in the State under a number one county certificate, two of which said three years shall immediately precede the application for such certificate."
 "Such certificate shall be equivalent to a number one county certificate granted by a county board of examiners, and shall be valid in any school district in the State."

-CALENDAR FOR 1892--3.
+CALENDAR FOR 1893-4.

-The regular scholastic year begins September, 1892, and is divided into three terms.
+The regular scholastic year begins September, 1893 and is divided into three terms.

-The Fall Term opens September 7, 1892, and continues until December 2, 1892.
+The Fall Term opens September 6, 1893, and continues until December 1, 1893

-The Winter Term opens December 5, 1892, and continues until March 3, 1893.
+The Winter Term opens December 4, 1893, and continues unti-March 2, 1894.

-The Spring Term opens March 8, 1893, and ends with the close of the school year, June, 1893.
+The Spring Term opens March 5, 1894, and ends with the close of the school year, June, 1894

-COMENCEMENT EXERCISES
+COMMENCEMENT EXERCISES

-For the Year 1892.
+For the Year 1893.

-Wednesday, June 15, 8 p. m., Anniversary of the Independent Literary Society.
+Friday, June 16, S P. M., Anniversary of the Cosmian Literary Society.

-Thursday, June 16, 8 p. m., Anniversary of the Cosmian Literary Society.
+Saturday, June 17, 8 P. M., Anniversary of the Independent Literary Society.